ypark9/yopa.page/content/blog/2023-03-31-Trick-To-write-better-TypeScript-1.md

 ---
-title: Master TypeScript with Mapped Types - Enhance Your Code Quality
+title: Using Mapped Types in TypeScript
 date: 2023-03-31T01:25:00-04:00
+lastmod: 2026-08-01
+reviewed_at: 2026-08-01
 author: Yoonsoo Park
 description: "Write Better TypeScript Code 1"
 categories:
   - Programming
   - TypeScript
 tags:
+  - TypeScript
+  - JavaScript
-  - mapped types
+  - Type System
 ---

 A cool trick to write better TypeScript code is to use **mapped types**.